time-series-machine-learning/tsml-py/README.md

 # tsml-py

-A toolkit for time series machine learning algorithms.
+A toolkit for in-development time series machine learning algorithms.

-Please see [`tsml_eval`](https://github.com/time-series-machine-learning/tsml-eval) and [`aeon`](https://github.com/aeon-toolkit/aeon) for more developed packages.
+Please see [`tsml_eval`](https://github.com/time-series-machine-learning/tsml-eval) and [`aeon`](https://github.com/aeon-toolkit/aeon) for more developed and stable packages.
 This package is more of a sandbox for testing out new ideas and algorithms.
 It may contain some algorithms and implementations that are not available in the other toolkits.